-Raw sequence reads Data QC and Redundancy Reduction
+Analysis Raw sequence reads

+Data QC and Redundancy Reduction

-A] Data length distribution from 40 SMRT cells, black line represents Mb of reads in dataset longer than the given read length.
-B] BUSCO benchmarking shows success in capturing predicted transcript diversity, with deficiencies potentially a consequence of single-tissue analysis.
+A] Data length distribution from 40 SMRT cells, black line represents Mb of reads in dataset longer than the given read length, demonstrates excellent read length generation.
+B] BUSCO benchmarking using Aves and Metazoan ortholog sets shows success in capturing predicted transcript diversity, with deficiencies potentially a consequence of single-tissue analysis.
 C] Cogent collapse.
-MATR3 example demonstrates Cogent success in reducing redundant isoforms and collapsing to unique.
-Transcriptome-wide characterization and comparison
+MATR3 example demonstrates Cogent success in reducing redundant isoforms and collapsing to unique isoforms.

-A] Alignment lengths of high quality filtered transcripts from Ruby-throated hummingbird against its closest sequenced relative, the Anna's hummingbird (Calypte anna).
+A] Alignment lengths of high quality filtered transcripts from Ruby-throated hummingbird against its closest sequenced relative, the Anna's hummingbird (Calypte anna) show full-length transcript mapping without need for assembly.
 B] Orthology analysis using OrthoMCL reveals large degree of transcript conservation and hints at interesting proteins for further investigation.
 C] GO analysis from 1:1 orthologs from OrthoMCL reveal larger than expected numbers of genes pertaining to lipid metabolism represented in the 1:1 Anna's and chicken comparison groups.

+A Case Study: Hepatic lipogenic pathway

+DISCUSSION

-A Case Study: Hepatic lipogenic pathway Discussion Isoform sequencing is in the unique position of providing full length mRNA transcripts, giving clear insight into coding sequences for novel protein products.
+Isoform sequencing is in the unique position of providing full length mRNA transcripts, giving clear insight into coding sequences for novel protein products.
 We have been able to identify some homologies between the ruby-throated hummingbird and other species, and see interesting differences that hint as to how extreme metabolisms function.
-Future analysis will include more in-depth analysis of alternatively spliced proteins, in identity, abundance, and functionality.
-Although a genome assembly exists for Anna's hummingbird (Calypte anna), the gene annotation produced by homology-based annotation is still missing several key orthologs important in metabolism.
-Future work will include whole transcriptome analysis to search for orthologous genes in human and chicken, as well as the production of a high quality genome, which will help greatly in identifying and understanding the significance of isoforms.
-Acknowledgments PacBio for reagents and protocol support and Haiping Hao of the JHU HIT Center for sequencing.
+Orthology analysis coupled to GO annotation has revealed interesting putative functional characterization for divergent hummingbird orthologs, and gene-level analysis of metabolic genes of interest provides key insight into sequence changes which will be investigated for functional significance.

+Future work includes Iso-seq analysis of additional tissue types, completion of an Archilochis colubris genome, as degree of divergence between additional hummingbirds and established reference Calypte anna is unknown, and the cloning, enzymatic characterization, and Cryo-EM visualization of proteins of interest.

+Acknowledgments

+PacBio for reagents and protocol support and Haiping Hao of the JHU HIT Center for sequencing.
 The protocols in this study were approved by and performed in accordance with the requirements of U. Toronto Animal Care Committee.
-This study was financially supported by awards from PacBio's "World's Most Interesting Genome" grant and Human Frontiers in Science Grant.
+This study was financially supported by awards from PacBio's "World's Most Interesting Genome" grant and Human Frontiers in Science Grant (#RGP0062/2016).

 A] Diagram of fatty acid and triglyceride synthesis pathways, with investigated enzymes in blue.
 B] Heat map illustrating percent alignment identity between the organisms on x-axis and ruby-throated hummingbird, with each row representing the identities for the given enzyme.
+Percent identity more variable in enzymes involved in the triglyceride synthesis pathway relative to fatty acid synthesis, suggesting divergence to be investigated in future studies.